 On the other hand, not everything is about you.
-This incident happened, when I hurt a very close friend very badly, because of a silly, sick, joke that I cracked.
+This incident occurred, when I hurt a very close friend very badly, because of a silly, sick, joke that I cracked.
 Then, she deleted me from her life.
 I deserved it.
 But, I deserved to forgive myself as well, something that took me two days to believe.
-I made the whole thing about me, whereas she just needed some time to get over the hurt that I caused her.
+I made the whole thing about me, whereas she just needed some time to get over the hurt that I had caused her.
 I added pressure on myself.
 Why?
 Because I held a certain standard for myself and had let myself down.
 No. Today, I am not holding standards for myself.
 I am not saying I am this-much-good.
 It’s okay, I am a human being, I make mistakes.
 And my closest friends are witness to my worst behaviours.
 It’s okay to be imperfect.
 I have started accepting the fact that I am neither saint nor Satan, and I don’t see myself through these extremes any more.
 It’s okay to be something in the middle.
 Dynamic, evolving, imperfect.

 The thing about depression is, it doesn’t just affect the only one who is depressed.
-Even after the problem has been diagnosed and the solution being worked out, sometimes things can go wrong.
+Even after the problem has been diagnosed and the solution is being worked out, sometimes things can go wrong.
 And they have, for me.
 Small triggers have become big.
 And my reaction has been to go back to sleep.
 The friend of mine, after accepting my apology, told me, “It’s okay!
 But honestly it’s a bit tough.
 Imagine having to take this shit first thing in the morning.”
 My reaction to such mornings was to go back to sleep.
 If I have had breakfast by then, well and good; if not, “I will go for lunch.”
 If I haven’t woken up by the time lunch is over, I will have “something” later.
 Imagine having to deal with this shit first thing in the morning.

 There was a day when I came out of my room at 3.30 PM and the Sun almost blinded me.
 It felt unreal.
 I was trying to meet a friend, she had reached the meeting point in her bike, perfectly oblivious to how my day had been.
-I told her to wait, because I wanted to walk.
+I asked her to wait, because I wanted to walk.
 The walk to the place felt like an achievement.
 That was the first real thing that I had done that day.

 After reading some of my own works and guessing that I am depressed, other people came forward.
 Everyone said, “I am always here to listen to you if you want to talk.”
 I want to sincerely thank everyone who did that, but with due respect, I want to tell you two things: (1) No you are not.
 I have expressed my need to express many times before, and at that time you weren’t there to listen to me.
 For whatever reasons — most likely because you had other priorities in life.
 And that’s perfectly okay!
 I really don’t need your sympathy today.
 I am perfectly capable of overcoming this on my own, because honestly, it is my fight and mine alone.
 You are not there.
 No one is here.
 I am alone.
 And I am perfectly okay with that.
 (2) I don’t always need to express myself.
 That’s not what depression is about!
 Depression is about apathy.
 Depression is about not having the power to express oneself!
 By telling me that I can open myself up to you, you are expecting too much from me, you are adding to the pressure!
 I know it’s a bit confusing, but this is the way you can treat me the best: by treating me just like the way you have treated me otherwise.
 Do nothing special, do nothing worse.
-Let me fight my own battle, and sometimes, only sometimes, remind me that you care about me coming out victorious against this demon called depression.
+Let me fight my own battle, and sometimes, only sometimes, remind me that you care about me coming out victorious against this demon.
 Because that’s the best you can do.

-Another thing that happened due to my constantly sharing content related to depression, is that: others whom I had known for long but only superficially suddenly came out to me as depressed — either currently or in their past.
+Another thing that happened due to my constantly sharing content related to depression, is that: others whom I had known for long but only superficially, suddenly came out to me as depressed — either currently or in their past.
 Barriers seemed to have been broken with no extra effort.
 Just two people finding solace with their common mental health patterns.
 Others have opened up to me when they have felt that they are in the verge of depression, and we have discussed the problems together.
 I don’t know how much it has helped, but I have become approachable to them.
 I have tried doing the best I can do.

-In the process, I learnt that I have been lucky.
+In the process, I have learnt that I have been lucky.
 Compared to the spectrum that I observe today, my level of depression is mild at the most.
 Others have it worse.
 And so I learnt this: The deeper you are in depression, the harder it gets to come out of it.
 It is like a well.
 The deeper you have drowned, the harder it gets to come out.
 The harder you try, the harder it gets.

 But the good thing is: One can come out.
 The first and foremost thing that is required is: professional help.
 There is no way you can fight this all on your own, because you are way too confused and vulnerable to do that.
 You need guidance, or medicines, or both.
-My psychotherapist told me that I urgently required medicines, and depending upon how I am doing in one course of 30 days, she would decide henceforth.
+My psychotherapist told me that I urgently required medicines, and depending upon how I am doing in a course of 30 days, she would decide henceforth.
 My medicines have massively helped me come back to a steady way of life.
-I have had one therapy session at the end, but that was the first and last, and she told me I am now fine to be on my own.
+I have had one therapy session at the end, but that was the first and the last, and she told me I am now fine to be on my own.

 Today, I am spending less time seeking validation from the world, and more time doing things I need to do.
 Reading books that have been on my list, watching films that I have wanted to watch.
 Because there are so many things that I need to do.
 So many words that I need to write.
 So many books that I need to read.
 Before I sleep.

-One more good thing has happened out of my brush with depression.
-Not only have I come to understand myself better, I have come to understand the role of others in my life better.
+One more good thing has happened out of my brush with depression: Not only have I come to understand myself better, I have come to understand the role of others in my life better.
 Who wants something particular from me, who has always used me as a bouncing bag, who has treated me like an object, etc. The numbers are staggering.
 People I thought of as close friends have come out of their real mask.
 People whom I thought of as ideal have turned out they are not, and I have come to accept that, giving them their space and snatching mine.
 And people who were strangers have shown a remarkably human side of their self and turned out to be solid friends.
 People who care.
 People who truly care.
 And I owe a lot to you.
 You know who you are.